Cartoon Network

-Cartoon Network (CN) is an American cable television channel and the flagship property of the Cartoon Network, Inc., a sub-division of the Warner Bros.
-Discovery Networks division of Warner Bros.
+Cartoon Network (CN) is an American cable television channel that is the flagship property under The Cartoon Network, Inc. corporate umbrella owned by the Global Linear Networks division of Warner Bros.
 Discovery.
-It launched on October 1, 1992.

-Founded by Betty Cohen (who was also appointed by Ted Turner as the first president of the network), the channel primarily broadcasts animated television series, mostly children's programming, ranging from action to animated comedy.
+Launched on October 1, 1992, it primarily broadcasts animated television series, mostly children's programming, ranging from action to animated comedy.
 It currently runs from 6 a.m. to 5 p.m.
-ET/PT daily.
-Cartoon Network primarily targets children aged 6 to 12, though some early morning programming, formerly of the Cartoonito block, is aimed at preschool-aged children, while evening block Adult Swim targets adults.
+ET/PT daily and primarily targets children aged 6 to 12, though some early morning programming, formerly of the Cartoonito block, is aimed at preschool-aged children, while evening block Adult Swim targets young adults.

 As of November 2023, Cartoon Network is available to approximately 66 million pay television households in the United States — down from its peak of 100 million households in 2011.